dansmyers/ProgrammingWithAI/Activities/B-HTML.md

 ```
 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0a/The_Great_Wave_off_Kanagawa.jpg"/>
 ```
 The `src` parameter supplies the URL of the image.
-Notice that the URL has to be enclosed in parentheses.
+Notice that the URL has to be enclosed in double quotes.
 Reload the page and check out your picture.

 Yikes.
 That's large.
 You can add style to the tag to scale the image to a percentage of the display width:
 ```